Legal Information: Maryland

 What are the residency requirements for divorce in Maryland?

-What are the grounds for an absolute divorce in Maryland?
+What are the grounds for divorce in Maryland?

-You and your spouse can get an absolute divorce if you both consent to it and you provide the judge with a settlement agreement that addresses all of the issues between you two, including alimony, custody, child support, and division of property.1 To read more about divorce by mutual consent, see Can I get an absolute divorce if my spouse agrees to the divorce?
+3. mutual consent, which requires a settlement agreement that addresses all of the issues between you and your spouse, including alimony, custody, child support, and division of property.2 To read more about divorce by mutual consent, see Can I get an absolute divorce if my spouse agrees to the divorce?

 2 MD Code, Fam.
 Law § 7-103(a)